Will Lawyer: 10 Reasons You Probably Need a Will

 Do you have multiple children?

-Do you have no children?
+Do you not have children?

 Are you remarried with adult children?